 Tribune – Elder Lore / The Dark Arts (Corpse Corrosion Music, 20 March 2012)

-Of course, I could have made the same assumption just by listening to their recently-released double-EP Elder Lore / The Dark Arts.
-The blend of riffs and vocals they incorporate into their particular version of death metal might give you the impression that they come from the same backwater bayou country as Down or Crowbar, rather than the frozen tundra of British Columbia.
-But, hometown notwithstanding, these guys have put together a combination of styles that I’ve decided to call stoner/death metal.
+Now, I wasn’t just randomly seeking out information on the geographic characteristics of various cities in Canada.
+No, I was learning about Burnaby because it’s home to the band Tribune*, to whose recently-released double-EP Elder Lore / The Dark Arts I had just been listening.
+The blend of riffs and vocals they incorporate into their particular version of death metal might give you the impression that they come from the same backwater bayou country as Down or Crowbar, rather than the frozen tundra of British Columbia, which is what set me on that particular path of research.
+But anyway, hometown notwithstanding, these guys have put together a combination of styles that I’ve decided to call stoner/death metal.
 You just need to check it out to see what I mean.

 * By the way — I don’t know if it’s a Canadian thing or what, but I’ve learned that the band’s name is pronounced differently than I originally thought.
-It’s actually “TRY-bune” (as in “tribunal”), not “TRIB-une” (like ”tribute”).
+It’s actually supposed to be “TRY-bune” (as in “tribunal”), rather than “TRIB-une” (as in “tribute”).

 This release is an eight-track full-length album, but you may have noticed that I referred to it as a double-EP.
 That’s because the band went into the recording sessions for their last release with enough quality material to fill an album, but only had the resources to record a few of those songs.
 Those turned into their 2009 EP Rotting Core.
 The three songs (“Chemistry Arrives,” “Below,” and “The World’s Greatest Cynic”) that were leftover from that period are now seeing the light of day on this new release, as the Elder Lore part of the album.
 An additional five songs ( “It Came from the Swamps,” “The Succubus,” “The Warrior Mentality,” “We the Black,” and “Man on the Outside”) were written since that time, and these comprise the The Dark Arts portion.
 However, it’s not as simple as a Side A/Side B deal — the two sets of songs have been shuffled together and sequenced as a proper LP.